 Original article

-Research in Vestibular Science: article title
+Article title: subtitle describing the research methodology

+The title should consist of the article’s main title and a subtitle describing the research methodology (e.g., a randomized controlled trial, a prospective cohort study, a meta-analysis of randomized trials, a systematic review and meta-analysis, a cross-sectional survey, a 3-year follow-up observational study, etc).

 The basic structure of manuscripts reporting original articles should include the following: abstract (structured abstract of no more than 250 words); maximum length: 3,500 words (not including abstract, tables, figures, acknowledgments, references); no more than a total of 10 tables and/or figures; no more than 30 references.

 ABSTRACT